pawsey-kbuckley/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System_Using_SAT.md

 ### Power on and boot the nodes

+1. Power on and boot the nodes.

-1. Use `sat bootsys` to power on and boot the nodes.
+   Use `sat bootsys` to power on and boot the nodes.
 Specify the appropriate BOS template for the node type.

    ```bash
    ncn# BOS_TEMPLATE=cos-2.0.30-slurm-healthy-compute